 To an untrained eye, it can certainly seem like gutters are the issue.
-Afterall, that’s where much of the visible problem is, but it isn’t actually your gutters creating the trapped water problem; it’s an ice dam.
+After all, that’s where much of the visible problem is, but it isn’t actually your gutters creating the trapped water problem; it’s an ice dam.

 While it’s lingering there, the water can cause extensive (and expensive) damage as it seeps into your attic, ceilings, walls, insulation, and other areas such as your gutters.
 Not to mention the future formation of mold from all that excess moisture being trapped.
+This is why ice dam prevention is critical to avoiding costly repairs.

 The science behind it is that enough of the upper surface of your roof must be warmer than 32* while the lower-lying shingles are below 32*.
 As snow melts and runs down your roof, it turns to ice as it nears the colder shingles closest to your gutters.
 The water behind that coldest portion of your roof remains liquid and can seep into the structure.

-Heat loss from your attic causes the snow on your roof to melt
+Heat loss from your attic causes the snow on your roof to melt.

-Melting snow slides down from the warmer part of your roof to the colder edges
+Melting snow slides down from the warmer part of your roof to the colder edges.

 Heat loss is the main contributor to ice dams that you can influence and control.
 Rather than try and deal with ice dams once they form, minimizing heat loss prevents ice dams from even getting started.